Tinkerforge/doc/en/source/Kits/InternetOfThings/InternetOfThings.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-Screw the 10mm spacers (thread inside/inside) to the Master Brick and the Remote Switch Bricklet.
+Screw the 10mm spacers (thread inside/inside) to the Master Brick and the Remote Switch Bricklet 2.0.

 .. image:: /Images/Kits/iot_construction_step1_350.jpg
    :scale: 100 %